schemathesis/schemathesis/README.rst

 |Build| |Coverage| |Version| |Python versions| |Docs| |Chat| |License|

-Schemathesis is a tool for testing your web applications built with Open API / Swagger specifications.
+Schemathesis is a tool for testing your web applications built with Open API / Swagger or GraphQL specifications.

 It reads the application schema and generates test cases which will ensure that your application is compliant with its schema.